Cyanose/Pesel-Validator-REST-API-Tests/README.md

 Automated tests to PeselValidator REST API endpoint (https://peselvalidatorapitest.azurewebsites.net/swagger/index.html) written in Java, using rest-assured and TestNG libraries.
 Test cases were derived basing on documentation provided on Swegger, as well as the regulatory rules for assigning pesel numbers (https://www.gov.pl/web/gov/czym-jest-numer-pesel).

-ResponseCodeTests is a test suite that contains http status code tests:
+#### ResponseCodeTests is a test suite that contains http status code tests:

 * TC1: status code 200 in response to proper request
 * TC2: status code 200 in response to request with invalid pesel (fine according to docs)
 * TC3: status code 400 in response to request with missing pesel

-ErrorTests is a test suite that tests error codes and error messages that are being returned in response to invalid reqeuest.
+#### ErrorTests is a test suite that tests error codes and error messages that are being returned in response to invalid reqeuest:

 * Tc1: Too short pesel - error code
 * Tc2: Too short pesel - error message